 Narrowband IoT also enhances mobile device battery life, so an IoT sensor battery could last up to 10 years, Notwell said.
 Also, if an organization has disparate systems for all its connected devices, 5G could shrink those to one network.
 Each type of 5G aims to quickly and reliably support all connected devices on a single 5G network with these new capabilities.

-This enhanced broadband is the reason experts have questioned whether 5G will eradicate Wi-Fi because enhanced mobile broadband offers faster, more flexible and more reliable connectivity than both traditional cellular technology and Wi-Fi connectivity.
+This enhanced broadband is the reason experts have questioned whether 5G will eradicate Wi-Fi because enhanced mobile broadband offers faster, more flexible and more reliable connectivity than traditional cellular technology and Wi-Fi connectivity.

 "You'll see this dramatic change in wide area networking -- the wired world -- into one that's wireless because it gives the freedom of place and freedom of time," Notwell said. "[A big] problem retailers have is getting the wiring install and store opening date to align.
 Well, wireless is there already, so I can just turn it on."